Afoxcute/sear/app/README.md

 ### 3. Pay Revenue
 - Send payments to IP Assets
+- **Automated Royalty Calculation**: Real-time preview of how royalties will be distributed
+- **Royalty Breakdown**: See platform fees, license holder shares, and IP owner share before payment
 - Automatic royalty distribution to license holders
 - Support for both tips and revenue sharing